dlt-hub/bigquery-motherduck/bigquery_duckdb/README.md

     location = "location" # please set me up!
     ```
 3. Modify `bigquery.py`:
-   Inside the resource function `bigquery_resource`, modify the query string by replacing `"project_name.dataset_name.events_*"` with the name of your dataset in BigQuery.
+   The function `bigquery_resource` requests data from the BigQuery API and returns the output of the following query:
    ```
        query_str = f"""
         select * from `project_name.dataset_name.events_*`